yuvraj1898/Weather-Dashboard/README.md

 Test Coverage
 After running the tests, you can view the test coverage reports to assess the effectiveness of our test suite.
 The coverage reports provide insights into which parts of the codebase are covered by tests and identify areas that may require additional testing.

-The coverage reports for both frontend and backend are generated in the coverage directory of their respective directories.
+The coverage reports for frontend are generated in the coverage directory of their respective directories.
 Open the HTML coverage report in your web browser to view detailed coverage statistics.

 ### Frontend Testing